Sinux1/markdownblog/README.md

 # markdownblog
+_This branch is for pulling and changes from the working branch and testing prior to pulling into the mina branch_  _

 Markdown blog tutorial from youtube
 use npm to install:
 `slugify nodemon mongoose method-override marked jsdom express ejs dompurify`